Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/certificate-and-cacertificate.md

 Your `KongCertificate` must be associated with a `KonnectGatewayControlPlane` object that you've created in your cluster.
-It will make it part of the Gateway Control Plane's configuration.
+It will make it part of the Gateway control plane's configuration.

 You can create a `KongCertificate` by applying the following YAML manifest: